juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 #show: whitepaper.with(
   title: "Juicebox Protocol",
-  subtitle: "Distributed Storage and Recovery of Secret Values Using Simple PIN Authentication",
+  subtitle: "Distributed Storage and Recovery of Secrets Using Simple PIN Authentication",
   authors: (
     (name: "Nora Trapp", affiliation: "Juicebox Systems, Inc"), (name: "Diego Ongaro", affiliation: "Juicebox Systems, Inc"), ),
-  date: "June 2, 2023",
+  date: "June 7, 2023",
-  version: "Revision 1",
+  version: "Revision 2",
-  abstract: [Ensuring high adoption of privacy software requires simplicity.
-Unfortunately, existing secret management techniques often demand users memorize complex passwords, store convoluted recovery phrases, or place their trust in a specific service or hardware provider.
-We have implemented a novel protocol that combines existing cryptographic techniques to eliminate these complications and reduce user complexity to recalling a 4-digit PIN.
-Our protocol specifically focuses on a distributed approach to secret storage that leverages _Oblivious Pseudo Random Functions_ (OPRFs) and _Shamir's Secret Sharing_ (SSS) to minimize the trust placed in any singular server.
-Additionally, our approach allows for servers to be controlled by any number of organizations eliminating the need to trust a singular service operator.],
+  abstract: [Existing secret management techniques often demand users memorize complex passwords, store convoluted recovery phrases, or place their trust in a specific service or hardware provider.
+We present a novel protocol that combines existing cryptographic techniques to eliminate these complications and reduce user complexity to recalling a short PIN.
+Our protocol specifically focuses on a distributed approach to secret storage that leverages _Oblivious Pseudorandom Functions_ (OPRFs) and a _Secret-Sharing Scheme_ (SSS) combined with self-destructing secrets to minimize the trust placed in any singular server.
+Additionally, our approach allows for servers distributed across organizations, eliminating the need to trust a singular service operator.
+We have built a reference open-source implementation of the client and server sides of this new protocol, the latter of which has variants for running on commodity hardware and secure hardware.],
   bibliography-file: "references.bib",
 )

 = Introduction
-At its core, the _Juicebox Protocol_ is a specification for performing secret management operations distributed across a set of _Realms_.
+Services are increasingly attempting to provide their users with strong, end-to-end encrypted privacy features, often with the direct goal of preventing the service operator from accessing user data.
+In such systems, the user is generally given the role of managing a secret key to decrypt and encrypt their data.
+Secret keys tend to be long, not memorable, and difficult for a user to reliably to reproduce, by design.
+The burden of this complexity becomes particularly apparent when the user must enter their key material on a new device.

+Techniques like seed phrases @Palatinus_Rusnak_Voisine_Bowe_2013 provide some simplification to this process but still result in long and unmemorable strings of words that a user has to manage.
+Alternative approaches to key management such as passkeys @FIDO_Alliance_2022 reduce the user burden but ultimately require that a user still have access to a device containing the key material.

+We present an approach — the _Juicebox Protocol_ — that allows the user to recover their secret material by remembering a short PIN, without having access to any previous devices.

-Specifically, the protocol aims to:
+Specifically, this protocol aims to:
-+ Never give any _Realm_ access to secret values
++ Never give any service access to a user's secret material or PIN
-+ Keep user burden simple by allowing recovery through low-entropy PINs
++ Keep user burden low by allowing recovery through memorable low-entropy PINs while maintaining similar security to solutions utilizing high-entropy passwords
-+ Eliminate the need to trust any singular _Realm_ operator or hardware vendor
++ Distribute trust across mutually distrusting services, eliminating the need to trust any singular server operator or hardware vendor

-Additionally, a key feature of the protocol is that anyone can implement and run instances that conform to it, allowing for distributed trust across different organizational boundaries.
++ Prevent brute-force attacks by self-destructing secrets after _n_ failed recoveries
++ Allow auditing of secret access attempts

-Juicebox provides open source reference implementations for both the client and server on their GitHub @Juicebox_Github.
+Juicebox provides open-source reference implementations for both the client and server on GitHub @Juicebox_Github.

 = Overview

+== Configuration
+A protocol client aims to distribute their secrets across _n_ mutually distrusting services that implement the _Juicebox Protocol_.
+For this paper, we will refer to each service that a secret can be distributed to as an abstract _Realm_, elaborated upon in @Realms.

+The overall security of the protocol is directly related to the set of _n_ realms you configure your client with.
+Adding a _Realm_ to your configuration generally results in a net increase in security, although there can be some caveats.

+When adding a _Realm_ to your configuration, some important questions to ask are:
+- Who has access to the data stored on that _Realm_? (referred to as a _trust boundary_ going forward)
+- Does that _trust boundary_ overlap with other realms in your configuration?
+If so, adding this _Realm_ may reduce your overall security.

+Configurations of realms are often used in _threshold_ based operations.
+A $"threshold" < n$ allows increased availability of secrets when using a configuration with a larger size _n_ since not all realms are required to be operational or in agreement for the operation to succeed.

+A $"threshold" >= 3$ is recommended where possible as small _n_ configurations have the weakest security promises.

+We require a $"threshold" > n/2$ which ensures that a majority consensus can always be reached and independent disagreeing sets of realms $>="threshold"$ cannot exist in your configuration.

 == Realms <Realms>
-For this paper, we will refer to each server that a secret can be distributed to as an abstract _Realm_.
 Fundamentally, each _Realm_ must adhere to the core protocol as defined here to be compatible.
 However, different realms may provide different security guarantees influencing the overall security of a user's secret value.

 Each _Realm_ is assigned a unique 16-byte identifier known as a _Realm#sub[id]_.
 For implementation purposes, this could be any value as long as it is universally unique across realms in your configuration.

-Additionally, realms have the option to generate a 32-byte EC25519 key pair which is used for encrypted communication via Noise, as described in @Noise.
+We generally recommend using a random value.

 A _Realm_ is controlled by an _operator_ — the organization or individual who runs the service.
 The level of trust that must be placed in a given operator varies based on the underlying realm implementation.

+Communication with a _Realm_ should always occur over a secure protocol such as TLS that ensures the confidentiality and integrity of requests while limiting the possibility of replay attacks.

 It should generally be assumed that each _Realm_ controls only a share of a user's secret value (via SSS, as described in @SSS) and that a singular realm never has access to the full secret material.
-This guarantee is best achieved by ensuring a variety of realm types are used that span across multiple operators and trust boundaries.
+This guarantee is best achieved by ensuring that realms spanning multiple _trust boundaries_ are utilized.

 === Hardware Realms
+We explored a form of _Realm_ backed by secure hardware, such as a hardware security module (HSM), as an avenue for creating diversity in _trust boundaries_ within a client's configuration.
+Our primary focus with realms of this nature was on shifting the trust model away from the realm _operator_ and hosting provider and onto the hardware _vendor_.

-One form of _Realm_ that we explored is the variant backed by secure hardware, such as a hardware security module (HSM).
-Realms of this nature allow for a significant reduction in or removal of the user's need to trust a realm's operator, as it is possible to encapsulate all protocol operations within the hardware's trusted execution environment (TEE) such that a malicious operator has no avenue of access.
-Additionally, it is possible to attest that a specific and verifiable version of software is being executed within the TEE.
+For this purpose, we specifically focused on HSMs that are programmable with non-volatile memory, as encapsulating the protocol operations within the hardware's trusted execution environment (TEE) assures that a malicious operator has no avenue of access.
+Non-volatile memory is required to prevent an _operator_ from rolling back _Realm_ state, which could prevent self-destruction of secrets.
+The HSMs we explored also allow some authorized form of programming, such that an _operator_ can prove that a specific and verifiable version of the protocol is being executed within the TEE.

-This reduction in operator trust does not come for free — the user's trust is transitioned from the realm operator to the HSM vendor.
-Additionally, HSMs come with significant tradeoffs in terms of acquisition and operation cost as well as performance when compared to commodity hardware.
-This makes any singular HSM product insufficient as a standalone secret storage solution at scale.
-However, when used in concert with other types of realms — including hardware realms from other vendors — we believe the inclusion of hardware realms can provide a significant increase in security.
+It must be noted that this shift in _trust boundaries_ does not come for free.
+HSMs come with significant tradeoffs in terms of acquisition and operation cost as well as performance when compared to commodity hardware.
+This makes an HSM product insufficient as a standalone secret storage solution at scale.
+However, when used in concert with other types of realms — including hardware realms from other vendors — we believe the inclusion of such realms can provide a significant increase in security.

 === Software Realms
-Another form of _Realm_ that we explored is a lightweight software solution that can be easily hosted in common cloud providers.
-Realms of this nature allow focus on ease of deployment, facilitating further distribution across organizational boundaries.
-This can be incredibly convenient to augment the costly hardware realms, reducing trust placed on any individual hardware vendor, and even allowing a single organization to operate multiple realms with different trust boundaries.
+We additionally explored a form of _Realm_ that can run on commodity hardware in common cloud providers.
+We specifically looked at this solution as the ease of deployment has the potential to significantly increase the number of _trust boundaries_ that exist within a configuration.
+This can be particularly convenient to augment costly hardware realms, reducing trust placed on any individual hardware vendor, and even allowing a single organization to operate multiple realms with different _trust boundaries_.

-The software realms we specifically explored by design do not attempt to limit the user's need to trust the operator and additionally require placing some degree of trust in the hosting or database provider.
+The software solutions we specifically explored by design do not attempt to limit the user's need to trust the operator and additionally require placing some degree of trust in the hosting or database provider.
 Since these realms only control an encrypted share of a user's secret value, we believe this is an acceptable tradeoff for the increased accessibility it provides.

 It is also important to recognize that given the limited number of distinct cloud providers currently operating, overuse of such realms can potentially put too much secret information in one party's control and jeopardize user secrets.